-- You need to display the key identifier of hierarchically structured items, for example in the master list of split-screen layouts.
+- You need to display the key identifier of hierarchically structured items (for example in the first column of the flexible column layout).

 - Selecting one or more items out of a set of hierarchically structured items is a main use case.

-- The hierarchy has only a small amount of levels (around 5 to 7) and items (around 200).
+- The hierarchy has a restricted number of levels (up to about 12, depending on the content) and items (around 200).

 - You want to have only one implementation for all devices.

 - The main use case is to select one item from a very small number of non-hierarchical items, without viewing additional details.
 In this case, a select or combo box might be more appropriate.